e-Spirit/javascript-content-api-library/README.md

 Returns the matching CaaS data entries.

 Expects as input parameter an array of filters and a language abbreviation.
-Optionally a page number, page size and additional parameters can be passed.
+Optionally a page number, page size, sort and additional parameters can be passed.
 <br />
 Optionally, a remoteProject can be passed.
 If one is passed, the element will be fetched from this project instead of the default one.